This weeks Aquarium Maintenance Tip is going to focus on the mysterious world of the refugium.

-Macro algae, under the correct lighting, can grow at a remarkable rate.
-In order for macro algae to grow, it needs a source of nitogen, and it finds this source through every aquarists worst enemy…Nitrate.
+Macroalgae, under the correct lighting, can grow at a remarkable rate.
+In order for macro algae to grow, it needs a source of nitrogen, and it finds this source through every aquarists worst enemy…Nitrate.

-By growing Macro algae, you are reducing the level of nitrate in your aquarium and thus reducing the amount of nuiscence algae that you have to look at in your main display aquarium.
+By growing Macroalgae, you are reducing the level of nitrate in your aquarium and thus reducing the number of nuisance algae that you have to look at in your main display aquarium.

 But that’s not all!!

 If you set the lights on you refugium to go on around the same time that you set the lights on your display tank to shut off, you actually will be keeping your pH stable.
 But how is this possible?
 Well, during the day when the lights in your aquarium are on, anything that’s utilizing photosynthesis is actually sucking up CO2 and thus raising the pH of your water.
 When the lights go out, and photosynthesis ends, CO2 begins to build up…and since CO2 is acidic, the pH in your aquarium goes down…coral doesn’t like this.

 So by setting your refugium to go on at night, you are still allowing photosynthesis to take place, and therefore you are still keeping your pH at a stable level.